-Welcome to volunteering in the Ephrata Area School District!
-Throughout your child’s educational career, there will be many opportunities for parents/guardians to become involved in the classroom.
 Volunteers are essential to the success of all of our students!
-There is an African Proverb that says, “It takes a Village to raise a child!”
-Nowhere does that become more evident than when one considers the countless volunteers who give of their time and skills in helping the Ephrata Area School District pursue its mission Achieving Success One Student at a Time.
+There is an African Proverb that says, “It takes a village to raise a child!”
+Nowhere does that become more evident than when one considers the countless volunteers who give of their time and skills in helping the Ephrata Area School District achieve its mission.
 We greatly appreciate all of the volunteers who provide much needed assistance to students and teachers through their participation in classroom support as well as special events and activities.

 To start the process, we have included below information about volunteering within the district and requirements set forth by legislation and also our policies.
 Recent legislation extensively amended the Child Protective Services Law (CPSL), including significant changes to background check requirements for volunteers.